Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/README.md

 ## Experiment Phases
 EXP_PHASE must be set as one of the followings:
 - try: All the hyperparameters are fixed as defined in [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py).
 Use it for debugging purposes.
-- tuning: Enter into the hyperparameter tuning mode.
-Hyperparameters which have corresponding serch spaces defined will be overwritten with suggested parameters.
-Also see Hyperparameter Tuning for details.
+- tuning: Enter hyperparameter tuning mode.
+Hyperparameters with corresponding search spaces will be overwritten with suggested parameters.
+See the Hyperparameter Tuning section for more details.
 - stat: All the hyperparameters are fixed as defined in [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py).
-Repeat trainings for the number specified with NUM_TRIALS.
-Use it for testing reproducibility (e.g., plot error bars, run a statistical test).
+Repeat training for the specified number of times with NUM_TRIALS to test reproducibility (e.g., plot error bars, run a statistical test).
-Your subproject name will be suffixed with the EXP_PHASE, so that results from different phases do not contaminate each other.
+The subproject name will be suffixed with the EXP_PHASE to prevent contamination of results from different phases.

 ## Hyperparameter Tuning
-Optuna [1] - based hyperparameter tuning is supported.
-Firstly, edit the following variables in the [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py):
+Optuna [1] is supported for hyperparameter tuning.
+To begin, edit the following variables in the [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py):
-- EXP_PHASE: set as "tuning" to enter into hyperparameter tuning mode.
+- EXP_PHASE: set as "tuning" to enter hyperparameter tuning mode.
-- NUM_TRIALS: set an integer specifying the number of hyperparameter sets to experiment.
+- NUM_TRIALS: set an integer that specifies the number of hyperparameter sets to experiment with.
-- PRUNER_NAME (optional): select a pruner supported by Optuna, or set "None."
+- PRUNER_NAME (optional): select a pruner supported by Optuna, or set it to "None."
-also set PRUNER_STARTUP_TRIALS, PRUNER_WARMUP_STEPS, and PRUNER_INTERVAL STEPS.
+Also, set PRUNER_STARTUP_TRIALS, PRUNER_WARMUP_STEPS, and PRUNER_INTERVAL STEPS.
 For details, see the [official Optuna docs](https://optuna.readthedocs.io/en/stable/reference/generated/optuna.pruners.MedianPruner.html#optuna.pruners.MedianPruner).

 Next, customize the hyperparameter space defined with variables that have prefix "LIST_".
 For example, [config_definition.py](https://github.com/Akinori-F-Ebihara/SPRT-TANDEM-PyTorch/blob/main/config/config_definition.py) contains an entry like this: